-- 1. To reappoint each of the following directors of the Company for the ensuing year, each such resolution to be proposed as a separate resolution: - (a) Leigh A. Wilson, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (b) Steven Curtis, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (c) Mark Learmonth, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (d) John Kelly, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (e) Johan Holtzhausen, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (f) Dana Roets, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (g) Nick Clarke, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (h) Geralda Wildschutt, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers herself for reappointment as a director; - (i) Gordon Wylie, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; and - (j) Victor Gapare, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director. - 2.
+- 1. To reappoint each of the following directors of the Company for the ensuing year, each such resolution to be proposed as a separate resolution: - (a) Mark Learmonth, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (b) John Kelly, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (c) Johan Holtzhausen, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (d) Nick Clarke, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (e) Geralda Wildschutt, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers herself for reappointment as a director; - (f) Gordon Wylie, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; - (g) Victor Gapare, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers himself for reappointment as a director; and - (h) Tariro Gadzikwa, who retires in accordance with article 72.1 of the articles of association of the Company and, being eligible, offers herself for reappointment as a director. - 2.
 To reappoint BDO South Africa Inc as the auditor of the Company for the ensuing year and authorise the directors to fix its remuneration. - 3.
-In accordance with the charter of the Audit Committee of the Board of Directors of the Company, to reappoint each of the following directors of the Company as a member of the Audit Committee for the ensuing year, each such resolution to be proposed as a separate resolution:

-- (a) subject to his reappointment as a director of the Company pursuant to the resolution at 1.(e) above, Johan Holtzhausen: - (b) subject to his reappointment as a director of the Company pursuant to the resolution at 1.(d) above, John Kelly; and - (c) subject to her reappointment as a director of the Company pursuant to the resolution at 1.(h) above, Geralda Wildschutt or if any such persons are not so reappointed, any other independent non-executive director of the Company as may be put forward by the chairman of the Meeting.
+In accordance with the charter of the Audit Committee of the Board of Directors of the Company, to reappoint each of the following directors of the Company as a member of the Audit Committee for the ensuing year, each such resolution to be proposed as a separate resolution: - (a) subject to his reappointment as a director of the Company pursuant to the resolution above, Johan Holtzhausen; - (b) subject to his reappointment as a director of the Company pursuant to the resolution above, Gordon Wylie; and or if any such persons are not so reappointed, any other independent non-executive director of the Company as may be put forward by the chairperson of the Meeting.